binodrokkad/hlsstream/README.md

 # HLS Sream
 Simple hls stream receiver.
-Is compatible with Android, iOS, macOS and Windows.
+Is compatible with Android, iOS, linux, macOS and Windows.
 Currently, it depends on libcurl amd ffmpeg.

 ### Android